The light we choose to see

 ‘I wish I had that kind of composure’, she thought.

-She gently caressed the frame of the door looking for a doorbell, only to be disappointed to find out it had none.
+She gently caressed the door frame looking for a doorbell, only to be disappointed to find out it had none.
 Not even a doorknob for that matter.
 She touched the surface once more, this time adding more pressure to the gesture while moving her left hand slightly to the right side.
 The door obeyed and opened by itself as if an invisible, delicate string was pulled from the other side.
 There was no sound to accompany the movement.

 ‘Hello… Friedrich?
-It’s me, Judy… I.. was just driving by and thought of saying hi…’
+It’s me, Judy.
+I…was just driving by and thought of saying hi…’

 The decor of the parlor was surreal.
 Without question, the focal point was the enormous fireplace, which was blazing, even though the time of year did not warrant its use.
-Wood was popping and crackling at the very bottom as tongues of fire were rising high, creating hypnotic eye-catching dance movements.
+Tongues of fire rose high, throwing restless shadows across the mural.
 Their unity projected a spectacle of light and shadows on the beautiful mural in front.
-Though still, the room felt alive.
+Though still, the room felt alive.Judy made a step closer but was interrupted by a sound coming from the opposite direction, so she naturally turned around.

 Two red velvet armchairs faced each other in the space between the mural and the fireplace, beckoning visitors to take a seat and take in the scene.
 On the armrest of one of them, laid carelessly, in an aristocratic pose, none other than Mr Doodle.
 He had his long, fluffy tail hanging free to one side.
 As his body grew softer from the fire's warmth, he opened his mouth to yawn, exposing all of his white, pointed teeth.
 He was, without a doubt, enjoying his evening.
 His tiny claws were playing softly with the fabric, the way cats do when they're comfortable.
 The sound of the fire was complemented by a soft purr.